mgeri93/kryptonite-backend/README.md

-# spring-webapp
+# Tribes app
-Simple "Hello World!" web application with CircleCI, checkstyle, and some tests
+Tribes web application where you can set up your own kingdom and battle with others.

 # Update your environment variables